ome/omero-metadata/README.rst

 These can be specified in the first row of a ``CSV`` with a ``# header`` tag (see examples below).
 The ``# header`` row is optional.
 Default column type is ``String``.

-NB: Column names should not contain whitespace if you want to be able to query by these columns.
+NB: Column names should not contain spaces if you want to be able to query by these columns.

 Examples: